 2.1 Strategy and management

-2.1.1 Responsibility for the overall management of the Group and setting the Group’s values and standards.
+2.1.1 Responsibility for the overall management of Nationwide and setting its values and standards.

-2.1.2 Approval of the Group's long term objectives and commercial strategy, which should be designed to achieve long-term success, including the Group's Corporate Plan.
+2.1.3 Approval of Nationwide's long term objectives and commercial strategy, which should be designed to achieve long-term success, including the Society Plan.

-2.1.3 Approval of the Group’s annual operating and expenditure budgets.
+2.1.4 Approval of Nationwide's annual operating and expenditure budgets.

 - competent and prudent management